There’s a saying I love to share when it’s appropriate.

 To me, continuing to flounder at the surface, trying process after process to find one that works “instantly” is harder.

 I could try to write about our entire first appointment system in one article, but I’d leave you with more questions than answers, and no closer to mastery.
-Heck, I struggle to cover it all in half day session.
+Heck, I struggle to cover it all in a half-day session.

 So, let’s take a different tack.